Written By: Karim Kaifi – Pet Owner &Pet Care Writer

 - Give them safe things to gnaw on to keep their brains busy.

-5. Keep male dogs away from you
+5. Keep male dogs away from your Dog

 Advice: